Freetown

 Read more ↓Sierra Leone is one of West Africa’s most underrated destinations—famous for the Freetown Peninsula beaches, warm coastal culture, and deep rainforest biodiversity.
 Your best first trip is simple and powerful: Freetown + beach days → Banana Islands → wildlife & rainforest (Tiwai Island and the Gola–Tiwai UNESCO area) → optional mountains or northern parks if you have extra time.

-These are the places most travelers build their route around.
+These are the places most travelers build their route around—coast first, then islands, then rainforest and wildlife.

 City energy, local culture, and your gateway to the peninsula beaches and island boat trips.